 But bringing a dish to share can be an unintentional invitation to unwanted guests – bacteria that can cause foodborne illnesses.
-To be sure these party crashers don't make it through the door, Nancy Bock, Vice President of Consumer Education and Meetings at the American Cleaning Institute, offers some tips for traveling safely with prepared foods.
+To be sure these party crashers don't make it through the door, here are some tips for traveling safely with prepared foods.

 Prepare with Care